ebbapp/ebblinkSDK/README.md

 ##### Instantiate Ebblink iOS SDK
-To get a token write us at info@fiveopenbooks.com
+To get a token send us email at info@fiveopenbooks.com

 The userId is a parameter that identifies a unique user.
-You can use any string such the unique identifier, the user email, whatever.
+You can use any string such that the identifier is unique, for example the user email.
 ```Objective-C
 + (void)initWithToken:(NSString*)token andUserId:(NSString*)userId;
 ```